sonelrubin/dynamics-365-contact-center/contact-center/extend/configure-custom-connector.md

 You can use this URL as the webhook endpoint in your CRM.

-**Add a CRM using Business rules**
+**Add a connector using Business rules**

 You can use trigger notifications when a record is created, updated, and deleted.
 You must use the Customer Service Plugin to trigger these notifications.
 You must create the script in the following order:

 1. Create REST Message
 2. Create Business Rule

-For more information, see: [Configure incremental data sync](configure-servicenow-connector.md)
+For more information, see [Configure incremental data sync](configure-servicenow-connector.md).

  **Use Apex triggers**

 Use [Apex triggers](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_dev_guide.htm).
-Ensure that your CRM instance has the required privileges to create the triggers.
+Make sure that your CRM instance has the required privileges to create the triggers.

 ## Run the Power Automate Flow

-In Power Automate, select the required flow and then select **Run**.
+In Power Automate, select the required flow, and then select **Run**.

 > [!NOTE]
 > The create, update, and delete events automatically trigger the flows.

-### See also
+### Related information

 [Configure a connector for ServiceNow](configure-servicenow-connector.md)